Dividedby0KSJ/Choice-of-Games-Save-State-Tool/README.md

 # How to use

 This code has gone through (and is currently being remade) major code changes!
 As far as i know, the latest comand line release is the most stable.
-In my brake I have been learning and now have better practecs. pleas be patent.
+[THIS IS THE CMD RELEASE] In my brake I have been learning and now have better practecs. pleas be patent.